svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 *values* `1` and `2`.
-The elements and pointers to the next cell are stored in what is called *cons cells*. a cons cell consists of enough bytes of memory to hold two pointers or two values or some two element permutation of pointer and value (all the details of this as it is implemented in lispBM can be found later in this text).
+The elements and pointers to the next cell are stored in what is called *cons cells*. a cons cell consists of enough bytes of memory to hold two pointers or two values or some two element permutation of pointer and value (many of the details of this as implemented in lispBM can be found later in this text).
 In more detail then, the expression `(+ 1 2)` will in memory be made up out of a first cons cell containing `+` in its first position (or car) and a pointed to the next cell in its second (cdr) position.
 Likewise, the next cell contains the `1` in the car position and a pointer to the next cell in the cdr.
 The last cell in the linked up structure of cons cells contains a `2` in car and a special symbol called `nil` in the cdr position to terminate the list.

 ![Cons cell](./media/cons_cell.png "Cons cell")